NULIAE/nul_census_custom/docs/autopopulate.md

 | Org     | Service Area Native American	         | field_service_area_native_am	    | custom_1077            | n/a           |
 | Org     | Service Area African American	         | field_service_area_african_am	  | custom_1078            | n/a           |
 | Org     | Service Area Other	                   | field_service_area_other	        | custom_1079            | n/a           |

+## TODO Programs
+When one clicks Add program they should be able to choose a program in civi to default to.

+## TODO TEST USING 2019
+# Questions:

+1. Should we have a contact ref for address, email, Etc (allow user to pick from the exisiting ones in civi)
+2. Assuming we are looking for phones, emails etc of type "Main"
+3. What assumption should we make about who the CEO is if not basing it off of the logged in user or data entered into the first, last fields